hive-engine/nitrous/src/app/help/en/faq.md

 **Feed** - Here is where you go to see the most recent posts from the people you follow.

-**Blog** - Here is where you go to see all of your posts and resteems.
+**Blog** - Here is where you go to see all of your posts and reblogs.
 It is also where you go to see your profile page that is viewable by other users.

 **Comments** - Here is where you go to see all of the comments and replies you have made.

 **Replies** - Here is where you go to see all replies other users have made to your posts and comments.

-**Toggle Night Mode** - This will toggle the steemit.com website views between "night" and "day" mode themes.
+**Toggle Night Mode** - This will toggle the hive.blog website views between "night" and "day" mode themes.

 **Wallet** - This will take you to your wallet, where you go to see your wallet balances, make transfers, exchange HIVE or Hive Dollars, manage your account, and Power Up.